prakash-simhandri/gaana.com/README.md

 # gaana.com

-In this project, I scraped (https://gaana.com/) website songs List,here different type of Language song scrape. when you will run the program then it will be automate open the browser and autoplay the songs. and Songs images also scraped, You choose a songs language and Then he asks that you want to see the image of the song.
+In this project, I scraped (https://gaana.com/) website songs List,here different type of Language song scrape. when you will run the program then it will be automate open the browser and autoplay the songs.

 ## BeautifulSoup